Primary Healthcare Clinic, Women's Hygiene, Trauma Training

 Mr Sokiri Isaac Taban is a focal person praying in the Baptist Church of Mijale who worked hard to find the address of the CEO of CRESS UK on Facebook and emailed her to give a HUGE THANK YOU for the establishment of Jehovah Rapha clinic in Mijale that saves thousands of lives.

 Mr Isaac arrived in the clinic with the history of severe colicky abdominal pain, severe headaches (frontal) and low grade fever.
 He attempted to seek for help in the nearby clinics and health centres with no improvement.
-After being tested in the clinic and diagnosed with Schistosomiasis and Typhoid fever, and initiated on appropriate treatment.
-The following morning, he came singing the name of the clinic because of the miracles that happened to him – Adding without this clinic,he would have lost his life or travelled a long distance for appropriate medication.
+After being tested in the clinic and diagnosed with Schistosomiasis and Typhoid fever, he started appropriate treatment.
+The following morning, he came singing the name of the clinic because of the miracles that happened to him – adding without this clinic he would have lost his life or travelled a long distance for appropriate medication, not just for himself but also his wife and their little baby girl.
+They both survived critical conditions because of the clinic – so he is very glad to give a testimony about the clinic.
+However, there are very many patients/clients who always give good testimonies about the clinic, which are our only form of advertisement.

 Dental Health Project